tasig87/polyhedron-rasterizer/README.md

 ## Documentation

-In-progress (informal) documentation can be found in link below until project is finalized. **It is very informal** and it was intended to be a personal reference for when I write up a formal documentation, so **expect gramatical errors, confusing sentences, and cringy writing**.
+In-progress documentation can be found in link below until project is finalized.
+It is **very informal** as it was solely intended to be a personal reference for when I write up a formal documentation, so expect gramatical errors, confusing sentences, and cringy writing.
 It is otherwise a very detailed report on how the project was created, explanations behind algorithms and development choices, as well as a list of issues to be addressed and future updates.

 https://docs.google.com/document/d/e/2PACX-1vSz1IgYfsS2MOSI1Tw3kpf4W8gL1FDwTzphNkF9g5in9Hxdyg0w6-D8Qak9tNYzXMgjChloI5RebL94/pub